-Halloween is second only to Christmas when it comes to the consumption of sugary treats, with $397 million spent on candy, confectionery, and snack foods each year.
+Halloween is second only to Christmas regarding sugary treats, with $397 million spent on candy, confectionery, and snack foods each year.

-The bigger issue is the consumption of chocolate from brands that don’t have the best track record when it comes to human rights and environmental stewardship.
+The bigger issue is the consumption of chocolate from brands that don’t have the best track record regarding human rights and environmental stewardship.

 In the USA alone, people spend $2 billion on Halloween Candy.
-A few years ago a lawsuit was filed against Hershey, Mars, and Nestle claiming that they were “duping consumers into unwittingly funding child slave labor trade in West Africa, home to two-thirds of the world’s cocoa beans”.
+A few years ago, a lawsuit was filed against Hershey, Mars, and Nestle, claiming they were “duping consumers into unwittingly funding child slave labor trade in West Africa, home to two-thirds of the world’s cocoa beans.”

-Another film Slavery: A Global Investigation depicts children as young as 11 years old, working 80 to 100 hours a week to harvest cocoa beans.
+Another film, Slavery: A Global Investigation, depicts children as young as 11 working 80 to 100 hours a week to harvest cocoa beans.

 There are things we can do.
 First off, buy ethical chocolate.
-It’s more expensive, but at least you have peace of mind that no child was hurt in the process.
+It’s more expensive, but at least you know that no child was hurt.
 Look for third-party certifications like Fair Trade Canada, Fair For Life, Fair Trade USA, and Rainforest Alliance Certified.

 Here are a few brands that I like:

-On average, Canadians spent $52 to dress up and most of those costumes are made from cheap (plastic) materials like polyester.
+On average, we spend $52 to dress up and most of those costumes are made from cheap (plastic) materials like polyester.
 And even worse, most of these costumes are worn once and then tossed in the garbage.
-In Canada we have very low recycling rates, 85% of textiles are going to landfills and you can bet that number included disposable one-time-wear Halloween costumes.
-We can do better!

 All of this begs the question, are Halloween costumes part of "fast fashion", yes they are!